Coffee creamers are a common sight in most workplace breakrooms. Unfortunately, they’re also a common sight in most households’ refrigerators.

-Taking collagen powder is sufficient to substitute protein powder.
+Taking collagen powder suffices to substitute protein powder.
 Because collagen powder contains multivitamins, proteins, minerals, and other organic extracts, it may benefit your health, organs, and energy levels.
 All you have to do is eat a well-balanced diet of meat and plants.

 Can you put collagen in cold coffee?

-How do you dissolve collagen in iced coffee?
+How do you dissolve collagen in an iced coffee?

 Does collagen dissolve in cold water?

 Any collagen powder will have some trouble completely dissolving in cold water.
 You should also avoid using ice until the collagen powder has completely dissolved.
-To avoid clumping, try combining with warm water first, then adding cold water and ice after thoroughly dissolved.
+To avoid clumping, combine with warm water first, then add cold water and ice after it thoroughly dissolves.

 Is it better to take collagen in the morning or at night?